 Repair vs. Replace

 Even if you think the issue may be minor, the first thing you should do when you encounter an A/C problem is call a professional air conditioning repair and services company.
 An experienced technician can do an inspection and troubleshoot it to determine whether the problem can be repaired or if the air-conditioning unit needs to be replaced entirely.
+If you want to look into it yourself you can take our HVAC repair or replace quiz.

 Some things, such as changing the air filter, are simple enough to do on your own, but many A/C issues require professional service.
 Diagnosing the problem to begin with can be near impossible if you don't know what you're looking for, so this is something best left to appropriately-trained professionals.